 DIGITAL MEDIA is a studio concentration in the undergraduate program of the Department of Art and Art History that focuses on new media and digital art.
 Courses explore digital media as the primary tool, medium and environment for art and design.
 Classes in Digital Media are taught in the department’s digital classrooms in 211 and 209A Woods Hall, both fully functional space for the teaching and creating of computer-based fine art.

 Students in digital media develop the necessary conceptual framework and production skills in digital art and design, while also exploring contemporary, historic and theoretical ideas that inform current practice.
-Particular topics covered in the curriculum include computer-based visual communication, digital imaging, video art, stop-motion animation, motion graphics, web art, projection mapping, live and interactive performance and animation.
+Particular topics covered in the curriculum include animation, computer-based visual communication, digital imaging, video art, motion graphics, web art, projection mapping and live and interactive performance.

 For information about applying, go here: http://art.ua.edu/about/prospective/ or call us for more information: (205) 348-5967.

 Recent News and Events

 Conor McBride, March 2016

 Sophie Lvoff, November 2015